Apply to the PEI Climate Challenge Fund

 What is the Climate Challenge Fund (CC Fund)?

 In 2020, the Government of Prince Edward Island established a $1-million annual Climate Challenge Fund (CC Fund).
-The CC Fund is intended to generate the best innovative solutions to respond to the threat of climate change by students, experts, communities and businesses.
+The CC Fund is intended to support the development of innovative solutions to the threat of climate change.

 Who can apply to the Climate Challenge Fund?

-The CC Fund will accept applications from businesses; municipalities; academic institutions, non-profit organizations; organizations representing culturally diverse communities, service providing agencies, or services for diverse groups; Black, Indigenous and People of Colour (BIPOC) communities, organizations and groups; and not-for-profit organizations doing projects in Prince Edward Island.
+The CC Fund will accept applications from: First Nations, municipalities, businesses, academic institutions, organizations representing culturally diverse communities, and not-for-profit organizations doing projects in Prince Edward Island.

-CC Fund contributions will be limited to a maximum of $100,000 per project, or $100,000 per applicant/year for applicants with multiple projects, unless otherwise approved by the Climate Challenge Working Group (CCWG).
+CC Fund contributions will be limited to a maximum of $100,000 per applicant/year.

 What kind of projects are eligible for funding?

-- Increases opportunities for carbon sequestration (i.e. the removal and storage of carbon from the atmosphere) and storage of carbon on land or in aquatic ecosystems (i.e., blue carbon);
+- Increase opportunities for carbon sequestration (i.e. the removal and storage of carbon from the atmosphere) and storage of carbon on land or in aquatic ecosystems (i.e., blue carbon);

-- Improves our understanding of climate change impacts, opportunities or solutions, including research and data collection; and/or
+- Improve our understanding of climate change impacts, opportunities or solutions, including research and data collection;

-- Promotes public education, awareness, training or professional development related to climate change.
+- Promote public education, awareness, training or professional development related to climate change;

 A full list of the eligible and ineligible expenditures are listed in the PEI Climate Challenge Fund Guidelines and Criteria.

-The Government of Prince Edward Island is committed to recognize, respect and safeguard the rights of BIPOC communities and the need to address social and racial equity as a fundamental response to climate change.
-Priority will be given to initiatives that actively address inequities and discrimination that are generated or augmented by the negative impacts of climate change.
-This includes, but is not limited to, race, gender, sexual orientation, socio-economic status, ability, geographic location, income level, education level, first language, marital status, immigration status or other populations who will disproportionately experience the negative impacts of climate change.
+The Government of Prince Edward Island is committed to recognizing, respecting and safeguarding the rights of Black, Indigenous and People of Colour (BIPOC) communities and the need to address social and racial equity as a fundamental response to climate change.
+Priority will be given to initiatives that actively redress inequities and discrimination intensified by the negative impacts of climate change or that may remove an unfair barrier to mitigation efforts.
+This includes, but is not limited to, race, gender, sexual orientation, socio-economic status, ability, geographic location, income level, education level, first language, marital status, immigration status or other populations who will be disproportionately experience the negative impacts of climate change and face barriers to mitigation efforts.

 When do I need to submit my application?